Murder charges against doctors test Maryland abortion law

 The determination of whether those fetuses were "viable" could occur in court.

 "This is probably the first case that Maryland has ever seen with this factual scenario using this statute.
-It's a unique situation," Cecil County State's Attorney Ellis Rollins told Reuters when the case emerged on Friday.
+It's a unique situation," Cecil County, Maryland, State's Attorney Ellis Rollins told Reuters when the case emerged on Friday.
 He declined further comment on Monday.

-The Maryland Department of Mental Health and Hygiene has proposed a draft law to better define when an abortion can be performed legally, and specifically cites Brigham and Riley's case.
+The Maryland Department of Mental Health and Hygiene has proposed a draft law to better define when an abortion can be performed legally, and specifically cites the Brigham and Riley case.

 The New Jersey medical report said Brigham started the five late-term abortion cases in his New Jersey clinic, giving patients injections that either softened the cervix or caused "fetal demise."
 The patients then traveled to Maryland where the abortions were completed, the report said.